igrorp/pre-miRNA-plot/README.md

 ## Using Conda

-It's always a good pratice to create virtual environments to isolate your programas and avoid version conflicts, for
+It's always a good pratice to create virtual environments to isolate your programs and avoid version conflicts, for example.
+To create a virtual environment for premiRNAplot, run:

+    conda create -n premirnaplot python=

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>